expressjs/session/README.md

 ### req.session.id

 Each session has a unique ID associated with it.
-This property will contain the session ID and cannot be modified.
+This property is an alias of [`req.sessionID`](#reqsessionid-1) and cannot be modified.
+It has been added to make the session ID accessible from the `session` object.

 ### req.session.cookie